Blogs

 Man filling out forms to track actions - Vitality

-Once you’ve set a health goal, tracking your actions is one sure way to help you get started and stay on track.
+With any health goal, tracking your actions is one way to help you get started and stay on track to progress over time.
 Did you know that 69% of U.S. adults use tracking to manage their health or that of a loved one?
-Self-tracking is defined as the practice of repeatedly recording information such as behaviors, thoughts, and feelings about oneself.
+Self-tracking is the practice of repeatedly recording information.

 Where and how often do I track my actions?

-You’ll also want to track your actions regularly.
-When starting a relatively specific habit, like eating more fruits, or breaking a bad one, such as cutting back on sugar, tracking every day for one to two weeks can be beneficial.
-The first couple weeks helps to fully understand your patterns, and then continuing to track at least several days a week after continues to build the habit.
-On the other hand, a more complex issue like losing weight, quitting smoking, or managing a medical condition like blood pressure may require daily tracking for a longer period of time before moving on to less frequent (but regular) tracking.
-It may also be hard to start out daily tracking so you may want to start small and track twice a week and build up to 6 or 7 days a week.
+Plan to track your actions regularly.
+When starting habits to help you achieve a specific goal, like eating more fruits or eating less sugar, tracking every day for one to two weeks can be beneficial.
+The first couple weeks of action can help you fully understand your patterns, and then continuing to track at least several days a week after continues to build the habit.
+On the other hand, longer-term goal like losing weight, quitting smoking, or managing a medical condition like high blood pressure may require daily logs for a longer period of time before moving on to less frequent (but regular) tracking.
+If you struggle to track everyday at first, start small and track twice a week then build up to logging your actions 6 or 7 days a week.

-As you’re working on building a healthy habit, start by picturing where you want to be and write it out or sketch it in your log.
-For example, if you’re planning to exercise more, draw a picture or find a photo of yourself exercising and feeling accomplished.
+As you’re working on building a healthy habit, start by picturing where you want to be and write or sketch it in your log.
+For example, if you’re planning to exercise more, draw a picture or find a photo of yourself exercising and feeling energetic.
 Next, determine your specific goal for the behavior you’re working toward.

 Next, log your actions as well as your feelings, where you were, who you were with, if anything or any person or feeling caused you to meet or miss your goal.
-Those insights can help you find from where and who to gather support and what might stop you from making a change.
-If you’ve struggled, examine what internally or externally is stopping you.
+These insights can help you create an action plan that works for you and address any barriers that are slower your progress.

-When it comes to breaking bad habits tracking or journaling can be critical as it helps identify triggers and temptations.
-Logging your cravings for sugary drinks, cigarettes, or alcohol (including when, where, and with whom) may help you identify triggers and temptations that cause you to drink soda, smoke, or drink.
-Logging your mood and what tempted you to do so further helps you understand the cravings and reasons why you typically engage in the behavior.
+When it comes to breaking bad habits, tracking or journaling can be critical as it helps identify triggers and temptations.
+Logging your cravings for sugary drinks, cigarettes, or alcohol (including environmental details like time, location, and who you’re with) may help you identify triggers and temptations that cause you to drink soda, smoke, or drink.
+Logging your mood and what tempted you to do so further helps you understand your current habits and reasons why you typically engage in the behavior.

 Give this tracker a try to get started with cutting back on alcohol – or try this app to help you track and stop cigarette cravings.